Yamisharma491820/Netflix-Clone/README.md

 # Netflix-Clone
-This is a Netflix Clone which has been simply made using frontend languages- HTML, CSS, JavaScript To view :
+This is a Netflix Clone which has been simply made using frontend languages- HTML, CSS, JavaScript.
 [Click Here](http://127.0.0.1:5500/INDEX.HTML)